Trust-as-a-Service: Intelligent Collaboration Orchestration via Model Context Protocol-Aided Agentic AI: Implementing TaaS via MCP-Aided Agentic AI

-The central server agent evaluates the resource trustworthiness of these devices based on the task’s resource requirements and the collected resource information.
-The evaluation results are represented semantically as $T_{\text{res}}=$ \{\{``device'': ``$a_j$'', ``facial recognition-specific resource trustworthiness'': ``CPU is 2 GHz (moderate processing speed), and the available storage is 4 GB ($>$ 1 GB required)''\}, \{``device'': ``$a_k$'', ``facial recognition-specific resource trustworthiness'': ``CPU is 6 GHz (high processing speed), and the available storage is 8 GB ($>$ 1 GB required).''\}, \{``device'': ``$a_l$'', ``facial recognition-specific resource trustworthiness'': ``CPU is 6 GHz (high processing speed), and the available storage is 4 GB ($>$ 1 GB required)''\}\}.
-Subsequently, the central server agent returns $T_{\text{his}}$, $T_{\text{res}}$, and the agent MCP server addresses of devices $a_j$, $a_k$, and $a_l$ to the task owner as the output of the \texttt{evaluate\_trust()} tool.
+\textbf{Trust evaluation along the resource-suitability need dimension}: The resource-suitability need extracted from the task description specifies whether a candidate device has sufficient resources to support the current task.
+For the facial recognition task, this need is represented by available storage capacity and CPU capability, which are derived from the 1 GB data size and the requirement for responsive processing.
+Given the candidate devices, the server-side agent performs trust evaluation along this need dimension by collecting only the resource information required by the task, rather than querying all resource states of each device.
+Specifically, using the preconfigured agent MCP server addresses of devices $a_j$, $a_k$, and $a_l$, the server-side agent establishes connections to these devices and retrieves their available tools.
+Guided by the resource-suitability need, it invokes the \texttt{report\_resource()} tool with the natural-language request ``Please report your currently available storage capacity and CPU capability for supporting a 1 GB facial recognition task that requires responsive processing.''
+Each device agent then collects the requested resource states and reports them back to the server-side agent.
+Based on the returned resource information, the server-side agent generates a semantic trust assessment indicating whether each candidate satisfies the resource-suitability need.
+The evaluation results are represented as $T_{\text{res}}=$ \{\{``device'': ``$a_j$'', ``facial recognition-specific resource suitability'': ``CPU is 2 GHz (moderate processing speed), and the available storage is 4 GB ($>$ 1 GB required)''\}, \{``device'': ``$a_k$'', ``facial recognition-specific resource suitability'': ``CPU is 6 GHz (high processing speed), and the available storage is 8 GB ($>$ 1 GB required).''\}, \{``device'': ``$a_l$'', ``facial recognition-specific resource suitability'': ``CPU is 6 GHz (high processing speed), and the available storage is 4 GB ($>$ 1 GB required)''\}\}.
+After completing the trust assessments along the extracted need dimensions, the central server agent returns $T_{\text{his}}$, $T_{\text{res}}$, and the agent MCP server addresses of devices $a_j$, $a_k$, and $a_l$ to the task owner as the output of the \texttt{evaluate\_trust()} tool.